 Medically, it is caused by a mental health condition such as schizophrenia, brain injury, or some excessive drug use.
 But if you don’t suffer from any of these, then the thought-blocking process in you is because of the following reasons.

-A practice of exercising willpower over the natural human inclination is by being curious about potential opportunities and new circumstances, this could eliminate the desire of ours for novelty, diminish the courage, and also restrict thought process.
+A practice of exercising willpower over the natural human inclination is by being curious about potential opportunities and new circumstances, this could eliminate our desire of for novelty, diminish courage, and also restrict thought processes.